PoliticalGraveyard.com

 Hubbell, Hiram — of Oswego County, N.Y.
 Member of New York state assembly from Oswego County, 1830.
 Burial location unknown.

 Hubbell, Holly Eugene (1893-1969) — also known as Holly E. Hubbell — of Saginaw, Saginaw County, Mich.
 Born in Hemlock, Saginaw County, Mich., March 31, 1893.
 Republican.
-Farmer; member of Michigan state house of representatives from Saginaw County 2nd District, 1951-60; candidate in primary for delegate to Michigan state constitutional convention from Saginaw County 2nd District, 1961.
+Farmer; member of Michigan state house of representatives from Saginaw County 2nd District, 1951-60; candidate for delegate to Michigan state constitutional convention from Saginaw County 2nd District, 1961.
 Methodist.
 Member, Grange; Farm Bureau.
 Died in Clearwater, Pinellas County, Fla., December 27, 1969 (age 76 years, 271 days).
 Interment at Roselawn Cemetery, Clearwater, Fla.

 Relatives: Married, May 29, 1918, to Christine McNabb.